krithick-j/classroom-backend/README.md

-# Krithick J Classroom Backend
+# Classroom Backend - Flask

 This project is a backend service for a classroom management system.
 It provides APIs for managing users, assignments, and grading.
 The system supports different roles such as Principal, Teacher, and Student, each with specific permissions and capabilities.